The Victorian government has unveiled initial plans for a new suburb in North Melbourne, which could be home to up to 15,000 residents by 2050.

 The area will eventually be serviced by three train stations, with the Metro Tunnel providing access to the city, Parkville and the western suburbs.
 And the project is expected to create up to 34,000 jobs over the next 30 years.

 Input from the community in 2016 helped shape the vision for the Arden precinct.
-So, while these newly announced plans will serve as a blueprint, the government is again seeking public feedback before construction gets underway.
+So, while these newly announced plans will serve as a blueprint, the government has again sought public feedback before construction gets underway.